58bits/cb/README.md

 However, `driver.connect` is going to force us to wrap the entire test suite in the `function(err, cb){...}` callback, unless we can determine when the callback has completed.

-It was at this point I feel down the callback rabbit hole.
+It was at this point I fell down the callback rabbit hole.

 Fortunately mocha has a little helper method called `done()` that we can include in a callback, to tell the test fixture or `before` method that we're done, and ready.